-However, these dogs are very active and very intelligent.
+These dogs are very active and very intelligent.
 They are very loud barkers, but (with proper training) won’t attack unless absolutely necessary.
-So they have a lot of very positive qualities that could fit in with some homesteads.
+They have a lot of very positive qualities that could fit in with some homesteads.

 10. Maremma Sheepdog

-Do you like to let your animals free range?
+Do you like to let your animals free-range?
 If you have the land, why not?
-Well, then you might really be interested in this breed of LGD.
-They are known for protecting free range animals from predators that come by air or on the ground.
+Well, then you might really be interested in this breed of LGD farm dog.
+They are known for protecting free-range animals from predators that come by air or on the ground.

-However, they are also known for being extremely friendly towards livestock.
-That is a great characteristic to have in any dog, but is an absolute must in an LGD.
+They are also known for being extremely friendly towards livestock.
+That is a great characteristic to have in any dog but is an absolute must in an LGD.
 They are also very intelligent dogs that are surprisingly calm.